On this page:

 Retaining Wall Material Costs

-Retaining wall material can range in price from $10 – $40 per square foot, with some material options including cinder block, wood, interlocking concrete block, natural stone, or poured concrete.
+Retaining wall material can range in price from $10 – $35 per square foot installed, with some material options including cinder block, wood, interlocking concrete block, natural stone, or poured concrete.

 Wood timbers are a great material for retaining walls since they are beautiful and strong.
-Wood timbers often cost $15 – $25 per square foot.
-Wood walls often last many years, however they do tend to rot and degrade over time and will eventually need to be replaced.
+Wood timbers often cost $10 – $15 per square foot installed.
+Wood walls often last many years, however, they do tend to rot and degrade over time and will eventually need to be replaced.

 Interlocking Concrete Block

-Natural stone retaining walls are very attractive, and stones can range in size from a few inches to a several feet.
-Natural stone usually costs $25 – $40 per square foot but usually cost a bit more than concrete blocks to install.
-Learn more about installing natural stone retaining walls.
+Natural stone retaining walls are very attractive, and stones can range in size from a few inches to several feet.
+Natural stone usually costs $20 – $35 per square foot.
+The cost is often more than concrete blocks due to the additional installation complexity.

 Poured concrete has become more popular for use in retaining walls as color and patterns have become more commonly used, making them look much better than a plain concrete wall.
-Poured concrete is often the most expensive choice for a wall at about $30 – $40 per square foot, but is also extremely durable.
-When installed correctly a poured concrete wall will last a very long time with virtually no maintenance.
+Poured concrete is often an inexpensive choice for a wall at about $16 – $20 per square foot, but is also extremely durable.
+When installed correctly, a poured concrete wall will last a very long time with virtually no maintenance.

 Other Retaining Wall Materials

 People often overlook some additional materials needed to install any retaining wall.
 A proper wall installation often starts with a solid base, sometimes gravel, sand, or concrete.
 Walls also need a way to drain excess water from behind the wall, which requires gravel, backing, and drain materials.
 After the wall is constructed, fill material will be needed for behind the wall, but often this is available on site.
 Consider the cost of these extra materials when estimating the cost of your wall project.